 Flautas vs Taquitos: I’m happy to say I’ve done my research – I officially know the differences between a flauta and a taquito (here’s my main source, but I checked others and ate REAL flautas at an event last week).
 Main things to know about flautas vs taquitos:

-- The difference in name is usually regional – some even consider them the same thing.
+- The difference in name is usually regional.

 - The fillings are usually the same – meat and cheese or a close combo.